Job Opportunities for Millennials and More

 Once you get lucky and find your job opportunities, what do you do?

 When I was writing All About Them I asked Mark Levit this question.
-Mark was a successful advertising agency owner in New York until he traded the subway for sunshine and moved to South Florida.
+Mark was a agency owner in New York until he traded the subway for sunshine and moved to South Florida.

 Today Mark teaches advertising and marketing and works with hundreds of students.